Visiting Marin Responsibly

 When visiting, please follow these helpful tips to plan a fun and safe outdoor outing while exploring Marin's great outdoors:

 - Call ahead.
 Review the websites and social media that offer information on local conditions, but visitors are encouraged to reach out to local tourism contacts and land managers with any additional questions.

 - Select an appropriate activity.
 Hiking, biking, stargazing, and dispersed camping are fantastic options.
 Avoid high-risk activities like rock climbing or backcountry activities, as law enforcement and rescue operations may be limited due to COVID 19 issues.

 - Select low-traffic locations and times.
 Discover a new area.
 Visit less-traveled locations like state parks and national monuments during non-peak hours to avoid crowding.
 Check out the regions that surround and complement each national park.

 - Stay home if you feel sick.
 Follow CDC guidance on personal hygiene and social distancing before and during your visit.
-Stay up-to-date on latest instruction from the MarinRecovers.com website.
+Stay up-to-date on the latest instruction from the MarinRecovers.com website.

-- Bring necessary supplies.
+- Bring the necessary supplies.
 Services like trash pickup and restroom maintenance could be limited or not available at some locations.
 Bring the supplies you might need such as trash bags and hand sanitizer.